vinodkahuja/FGCUEnvPolicyGrp/index.md

 # This site is under construction
 # Welcome to Florida Gulf Coast University

-Our department is at the forefront of innovation in computing, data science, and technology research.
+Our research group is at the forefront of innovation in computing, data science, and technology research.
 We bring together talented faculty, dedicated students, and cutting-edge research to solve real-world problems.

 ## What We Do